Bachem Ba 349 Natter: Bachem's proposal

 Under operational conditions, once the Natter had left the launcher, it would be guided to the proximity of the Allied bombers by an autopilot with the possibility of an added beam guidance similar to that used in some V-2 rocket launches.
 Only then would the pilot take control, aim and fire the armament, which was originally proposed to be a salvo of nineteen 55 mm R4M rockets.
 Later, 28 R4Ms or a number of the larger, 73 mm Henschel Hs 297 Föhn rockets were suggested, with either variety of unguided rocket fired from the Natter's nose-mounted cellular launch tubes.
 The Natter was intended to fly up and over the bombers, by which time its Walter engine would probably be out of propellant.
 Following its one-time attack with its rockets, the pilot would dive his Natter, now effectively a glider, to an altitude of around 3000 m, flatten out, release the nose of the aircraft and a small braking parachute from the rear fuselage.
 The fuselage would decelerate and the pilot would be ejected forwards by his own momentum and land by means of a personal parachute.

-In an early proposal in August 1944, the Natter design had a concrete nose; it was suggested that the machine might ram a bomber, but this proposal was subsequently withdrawn in later Project Natter outlines.
+In an early proposal in August 1944, the Natter design featured a concrete nose; it was suggested that the aircraft might ram enemy bombers, but this proposal was subsequently withdrawn in later Project Natter outlines.
 Bachem stated clearly in the initial proposal that the Natter was not a suicide weapon and much effort went into designing safety features for the pilot.
-However, owing to the potential dangers for the pilot inherent in the operation of this precarious aircraft, the Natter is sometimes listed as a suicide craft.
-The design had one decisive advantage over its competitors – it eliminated the necessity to land an unpowered gliding machine at an airbase, which, as the history of the Me 163 rocket aircraft had clearly demonstrated, made an aircraft extremely vulnerable to attack by Allied fighters.
+However, owing to the potential dangers for the pilot inherent in the operation of this precarious aircraft, the Natter has sometimes been listed as a suicide craft.
+The design had one decisive advantage over its competitors – it eliminated the necessity to land an unpowered glider at an airbase, which, as the history of the Me 163 rocket interceptor had clearly demonstrated, left an aircraft extremely vulnerable to attack by Allied fighters.